PrivateKit/PrivacyDocuments/README.md

 # PrivacyDocuments
 Repository for Privacy Research done by the Safe Paths community.
+The repository is maintained by [Abhishek](https://github.com/tremblerz) and [Mikhail](https://github.com/mikhaildmitrienko).
+Please make a pull request or reach out to them if you want to get a paper added.

 For more privacy and contact tracing research and whitepapers visit [Covid Safe Paths Website](http://covidsafepaths.org/) and [Split Learning Research](https://splitlearning.github.io/)